lym/file_sync/README.md

 # File Sync
 FileSync is a file synchronization application.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Dependencies
+- Imagemagick
+- FFmpeg

-* Ruby version
+- Ruby 2.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+- Poppler
+- Webpacker
+- Yarn

-* How to run the test suite
+## How to run the application

-* Services (job queues, cache servers, search engines, etc.)
+* bundle install

+* Create test and development databases (Application is tested with PostgreSQL)

+* rails db:migrate

+## Features
-* Deployment instructions
+* File Upload

-* ...
+* File Download